Mufabo/backend-workbook/02/_02_03_hello_model/README.md

 # Exercise 02 03: Hello Model

 A story has been implemented in the HTML file that comes with the assignment template, which needs a title and a main character.
-Implement in packaging `_02_03_hello_model`located `HelloModelController`-class functionality that handles requests coming to the root path and uses the parameters coming in the request `index.html`to complete the story in the file.
+Implement in packaging `_02_03_hello_model` functionality that handles requests coming to the root path and uses the parameters coming in the request `index.html`to complete the story in the file.

 The parameters that come with the request are named `title`and `person`.
 Both are in string format.

 Add the values of the parameters that come with the request to the Model object given to Thymeleaf.
 The title key should be `"title"`and the person's key must be `"person"`.
-The page to be returned is in the folder `src/main/resources/templates/`existent `index.html`.
+The page to be returned is  index.htmlin the folder `src/main/resources/templates/`.

 Below is an example of how the program works when the request made to the root path has given as a title `Mökkielämää`and as a person `Leena`.